tonypincheng/RETrace2/data/README.md

 ## Data Size

-Each file is approximately 10MB in size, with the total test dataset being around 60MB.
-This is intentionally kept small to:
+Each HCT116 file is approximately 10MB in size, each MSH2 microsatellite file is approximately 80MB, and each MSH2 methylation file is approximately 10MB.
+The total test dataset is around 330MB.
+This is intentionally kept manageable to:
 1. Allow easy repository cloning
 2. Enable quick pipeline testing
 3. Demonstrate basic functionality without requiring extensive compute resources